Admission for the CBE Graduate Program

 Applicants must provide a completed application form, an official undergraduate transcript certified by the college that conferred the bachelor's degree, and an official transcript from each institution at which the applicant has taken graduate courses.

 Applicants must take the Graduate Record Examination, general test, and submit the scores with their application.
-Normally a combined GRE score (verbal and quantitative) of at least 1300 is required for admission.
-Students whose native language is not English should have a TOEFL score of at least 600 on the paper-based test (250 on computer-based test and 100 on the internet-based test).
+Normally a combined GRE score (verbal and quantitative) of at least 310 is required for admission.
+Students whose native language is not English should have a TOEFL score of at least 100 on the internet-based test.

 The University of Iowa Department of Chemical and Biochemical Engineering provides for thesis and non-thesis Master of Science programs, as well as a 5-year BS/MS program.